 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Jyske Bank reported total carbon emissions of approximately 2,007,620,000 kg CO2e, with emissions distributed across all three scopes.
-Specifically, Scope 1 emissions were about 639,000 kg CO2e, Scope 2 emissions totalled approximately 358,000 kg CO2e, and Scope 3 emissions reached about 2,007,000,000 kg CO2e.
-This represents a significant increase in emissions compared to 2022, where total emissions were approximately 1,848,817,000 kg CO2e.
-Jyske Bank has set ambitious climate commitments, aiming for a 50.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2032, using FY2022 as the baseline.
+Specifically, Scope 1 emissions were about 639,000 kg CO2e, comprising 321,000 kg CO2e from mobile combustion and 318,000 kg CO2e from stationary combustion.
+Scope 2 emissions totalled approximately 358,000 kg CO2e, while Scope 3 emissions were significantly higher at around 2,007,620,000 kg CO2e, primarily driven by investments (1,710,273,000 kg CO2e) and employee commuting (3,361,000 kg CO2e).
+Jyske Bank has set ambitious climate commitments, aiming for a 50.4% reduction in absolute Scope 1 and 2 greenhouse gas emissions by FY2032, using FY2022 as the base year.
 Additionally, the bank has committed that 72.5% of its suppliers, based on emissions from purchased goods and services, will have science-based targets by FY2028.
-These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The bank's emissions data is sourced directly from Jyske Bank A/S, with no cascading from a parent or related organization.
-Jyske Bank's proactive approach to climate action reflects its commitment to sustainability and responsible banking practices in Denmark and beyond.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global goal of limiting temperature rise to 1.5°C. Overall, Jyske Bank's emissions data and reduction targets reflect a proactive approach to addressing climate change, with a clear focus on both operational and supply chain emissions.

 Access structured emissions data, company-specific emission factors, and source documents